hoellin/eg/docs/notes_ABC/K562/recap_investigations_ABC_over_CRiFF.md

 **Note that this accession is never (and shall not be!) used to compute the ABC predictions.
 The RNA-seq data are the one used to build the CRISPRi-FlowFISH validation dataset.**

-Yet gene expression is required to run the ABC model (only to distinguish between expressed and non expressed genes), and the authors did not provide the accession they used to that purpose (neither in the paper nor the Supplementary information).
+However gene expression is required to run the ABC model (only to distinguish between expressed and non expressed genes), and we could not find the accession the authors used to that purpose (neither in the paper nor the Supplementary information).
 Hopefully, the accession name **ENCFF934YBO** appears in the small example they give in their Github over chr22.
 Based on this, we used the following:

 - rnaseq = ENCFF934YBO # exp ENCSR000AEM

 #### **Gene annotation**

-- *gene_annotation*: we downloaded it from https://hgdownload.soe.ucsc.edu/goldenPath/hg19/bigZips/genes/hg19.refGene.gtf.gz
+- *gene_annotation*: we downloaded it from [https://hgdownload.soe.ucsc.edu/goldenPath/hg19/bigZips/genes/hg19.refGene.gtf.gz](https://hgdownload.soe.ucsc.edu/goldenPath/hg19/bigZips/genes/hg19.refGene.gtf.gz)

 and performed several filters, depending on the run.